Academics Banner

 Meet the Faculty

-James Ballantyne joins the faculty as a multi-disciplined educator with a motto perfect for Christ School: “I do not teach science, I teach young men.”
+James Ballantyne joined the faculty in 2022 as a multi-disciplined educator with a motto perfect for Christ School: “I do not teach science.
+I teach young men.”

-Mr. Ballantyne will be responsible for Chemistry classes, but has also taught Biology, Physics, Algebra, and Engineering in his decade-plus career.
+Mr. Ballantyne is responsible for Chemistry classes and coaches in the Outdoor Program.
+He has also taught Biology, Physics, Algebra, and Engineering in his decade-plus career.
 No matter what the subject may be, Mr. Ballantyne keeps student inquiry, engagement, and humor at the heart of every lesson.

 He received his undergraduate degree in Biology from Southeastern Louisiana University and his master’s in teaching from Nicholls State University.
 A gifted athlete, Mr. Ballantyne owned and operated a wrestling academy for five years before leaning into teaching full-time.
 He taught at three different high schools.
 However, Christian Brothers High School in Memphis helped him zero in on the all-boys environment where he felt he could have the greatest impact.

-Brent Harris has quickly made his presence felt in the Christ School community.
-He was voted our 2018-19 Teacher of the Year following just his second year with the faculty and promoted to Head Swimming Coach in 2020.
+He was voted 2018-19 Teacher of the Year following just his second year with the faculty and promoted to head swimming coach in 2020.

 During his doctoral work in Astrochemistry at the University of Virginia, where he received his Ph.
 D in 2014, Dr. Harris was a National Science Foundation Fellow.
 For four years after that, Dr. Harris employed his research as a principal investigator, commercializing and inventing new instrumentation for chemical sensing.
 As a result of his entrepreneurial and technical experience, Dr. Harris served as an expert reviewer for the National Science Foundation engineering directorate.